aluckhur/xcption/README.md

 Also added support for rclone (https://rclone.org/) which can be used for cloud storage such as s3, google drive, ondrive and many more.

+And now it is also includes support for OnTap ndmpcopy that enables NetApp filer to filer volume/subvolume NDMP copy

 ## Where do I get XCPtion?

 XCPtion is currently available at [GitLab Repository](https://gitlab.com/haim.marko/xcption)